wulib-wustl-edu/goldenseal-docs/pages/samvera/developer_resources/customize_metadata/hyrax_1.0/other.md

 ### Making a default property single-value

-By default all fields in Hyrax are repeatable.
-If you'd like to change this behavior for a field that Hyrax provides out of the box, you can do the following.
+By default all fields in Goldenseal are repeatable.
+If you'd like to change this behavior for a field that Goldenseal provides out of the box, you can do the following.
 This example makes title, description, and publisher fields single-value.

 Edit app/forms/generic_work_form.rb  (substitute your work-type name for generic_work) and make the following changes